The CEDRA CorporationTM

 - annotating proposed ground vertical curve data, and

-- specifying whether the profile is to be drawn in a left to
+- specifying whether the profile is to be drawn in a left to right or right to left direction.

-a table containing STATION and ELEVATION values.
+- Ability to produce an annotated profile drawing using a table containing STATION and ELEVATION values.

 - Ability to produce an annotated profile